rusefi/rusefi_documentation/FAQ/HOWTO_electronic_throttle_body.md

 PWM on both direction pins, one for forward another one for reverse.

-Enable on/off pin should be controlled via FSIO.

 TLE7209 is an example of two wire mode.

 # Pinouts